 Thinner Leaner Stronger Book Review: What I loved about Thinner, Leaner, Stronger:

-- Clearly designed whole body balanced lifting program that evolves and progress in phases as you get stronger
+- Clearly designed lifting program that evolves in phases

-- Clearly explained macro diet requirements depending on cutting, bulking, or maintaining goals
+- Clearly explained macro diet requirements for body composition goals

 Thinner Leaner Stronger Book Review: What I was neutral about:

-Honestly, there is absolutely nothing negative I can say about this book or program.
-I have lifted before, I follow some resistance training specialists on social media, I have read plenty about it in articles through the years.
-But this book was DIFFERENT.
+There is nothing negative about this book or program.
+If you are like me, maybe you have read on the topic and lifted on and off.
+But this book hit me differently than anything I had read before.
 It turned me from a person who lifted 3 times a month because I know it was good for me, to a person who believes she will lift 5 days a week for the rest of her active adult life.
-I also climb a lot, and after 4 months and 50 lifting sessions, I climb half a grade harder.

-4 weeks!
-Lifting 5 days a week!
-20 sessions!
-That is more lifting sessions in 1 month than in all of 2019.
-In orange you can see where I added in some running for cardio health, and added in some climbing specific exercises like pull ups and hangboarding.
-I also took a couple of days off for surfing.
-But, these are results that I don’t have to stand on a scale to see.
+You don’t use a scale to see ‘results’.
+Results are seen in gains.
 My biggest gain was my bench press.
 I have never bench pressed 70 lbs, and next week I will go for 75lbs.
 I’m almost 40.
 I’m just a high school English teacher who couldn’t do a pull up until she was 32.
 If I can do this stuff, believe me, you can do this stuff!

 The resistance training program evolves in multiple 6 to 8 week phases.
 What do the phases look like?
 Phase 1, for example (I chose the 5 day plan) looks like this: Day 1 = lower body, Day 2 = pushing muscle work and core, Day 3 = pulling muscle work, Day 4 = upper body and core, Day 5 = lower body, followed by 2 rest days.
 Each day consists of 4-5 exercises that you must complete 3 heavy sets of 8-10 reps.
 A heavy set means that by rep 6, 7, or 8, your muscles are pretty darn close to failure.
 So, you are really working your muscles hard.
 I could stay in Phase 1 for 6-8 weeks, I am personally going for 8 weeks.